Youth athlete performance & resilience

 Periodic progress updates (while maintaining appropriate confidentiality)

-Guidance on how to support your child without increasing pressure
+Guidance on how to support your child without increasing pressure, particularly around nutrition, recovery and emotional wellbeing